+prevent her from making life miserable for him in petty ways.
+A feud, ages old, was between them, and she, for one, would see to it that he was reminded.
 So Collie took advantage of her sex to pick upon White Fang and maltreat him.
 His instinct would not permit him to attack her, while her persistence would not permit him to ignore her.
 When she rushed at him he turned his fur-protected shoulder to her sharp teeth and walked away stiff-legged and stately.
 When she forced him too hard, he was compelled to go about in a circle, his shoulder presented to her, his head turned from her, and on his face and in his eyes a patient and bored expression.
 Sometimes, however, a nip on his hind-quarters hastened his retreat and made it anything but stately.
 But as a rule he managed to maintain a dignity that was almost solemnity.
-He ignored her existence whenever it was possible, and made it a point to keep out of her way.
+He ignored her existence the mandate of the gods, that was no reason that she should leave him in peace.
+Woven into her being was the memory of countless crimes he and his had perpetrated against her ancestry.
+Not in a day nor a generation were the ravaged sheepfolds to be forgotten.
+All this was a spur to her, pricking her to retaliation.
+She could not fly in the face of the gods who permitted him, but that did not whenever it was possible, and made it a point to keep out of her way.
 When he saw or heard her coming, he got up and walked off.
 There was much in other matters for White Fang to learn.
 Life in the Northland was simplicity itself when compared with the complicated affairs of Sierra Vista.
-First of all, he had to learn the family of the master.
-In a way he was prepared to do this.
-As Mitsah and Kloo-kooch had belonged to Grey Beaver, sharing his food, his fire, and his blankets, so now, at Sierra Vista, belonged to the love-master all the denizens of the house.
+First of all, he had to learn the sah and Kloo-kooch had belonged to Grey Beaver, sharing his food, his fire, and his blankets, so now, at Sierra Vista, belonged to the love-master all the denizens of the house.
+But in this matter there was a difference, and many differences.
+Sierra Vista was a far vaster affair than the tepee of Grey Beaver.
+There were many persons to be considered.